Strong Confinement of a Nanodiamond in a Needle Paul Trap: Towards Matter-Wave Interferometry with Massive Objects: Acknowledgments

 \section{Acknowledgments}

 We thank the BGU Atom-Chip Group support team, especially Menachem Givon, Zina Binstock, Dmitrii Kapusta and Michael Averbukh for their support in building and maintaining the experiment.
 We also thank Or Dobkowski and Omer Feldman from our group, and Marko Toroš from the University of Ljubljana, for useful discussions.
-Funding: This work was funded by the Gordon and Betty Moore Foundation (doi.org/10.37807/GBMF11936), and Simons Foundation (MP-TMPS-00005477).
+Funding: This work has been supported by the "Table-top experiments for fundamental physics" program, sponsored by the Gordon and Betty Moore Foundation, Simons Foundation, Alfred P. Sloan Foundation, and John Templeton Foundation.